pplink/pagecall-sdk-go/README.md

-# PageCall Server SDK for Go
+# PageCall SDK for Go

 pagecall-sdk-go is the official PageCall SDK for the Go programming language.